 Fecal immunochemical test (FIT)

 What is a FIT test?
-It’s an annual stool test that screens for colorectal cancer.
-The test looks for the presence of hidden blood in your stool, which can be a sign of colon cancer.
-A FIT test is noninvasive, convenient and done right at home.
+It’s an annual stool test that looks for the presence of hidden blood in your stool, which can be a sign of colon cancer.
+A FIT test is noninvasive, convenient and collected right at home.

 Should you get a colonoscopy or a FIT test?